nheyr08/Integrated-Circuit-Laboratory/Lab04/Readme.md

 similarity or dissimilarity between two input samples.
 For example, Siamese networks are commonly used in tasks like face recognition, signature verification, one-shot learning, and similarity-based recommender systems.
 In this lab such a Neural Network is implemented using the specifications.
+* In this lab, I used several IEEE floating point number IP from Designware.

 ![image](https://github.com/nheyr08/Integrated-Circuit-Laboratory/assets/64657102/18bdd338-83d5-4bb7-adad-54a1ed636bc2)